-3 credits.
+1 credit.
 Mathematical topics with special emphasis placed upon the use of mathematical ideas and mathematical thought processes.
 Topics include critical thinking, problem-solving, and concepts from set theory, logic, patterns of mathematics, and number theory.
-(This course does not fulfill any mathematics requirements for graduation.
-It is designed to prepare students for MTH1010 Introduction to Contemporary Mathematics.)
+(This course does not fulfill any mathematics requirements for graduation.)

-3 credits.
-Topics from the elementary and middle school curriculum with an emphasis on gaining conceptual understanding and problem solving skills.
+2 credits.
+Topics from the elementary and middle school curriculum (grades 3-8) with an emphasis on gaining conceptual understanding and problem solving skills.

 MTH2010 Calculus I

 3 credits.
 An introduction to analytic geometry and single-variable calculus, with emphasis on limits and on differentiation and its applications.
 Prerequisite(s): successful completion of high school pre-calculus course or equivalent

 3 credits.
 Integration of algebraic, trigonometric, logarithmic, and exponential functions.
 Prerequisite(s): MTH2010

 3 credits.
 Topics include Integration techniques, L’Hopital’s Rule, improper integrals, infinite sequences and series, parametric equations, and polar coordinates.
 Prerequisite(s): MTH2011

 3 credits.
 Topics include vectors and the geometry of space, vector-valued functions, multivariable functions, multiple integration.
 Prerequisite(s): MTH2012

 3 credits.
 Statistical concepts and methods for application.
 Topics include descriptive statistics, bivariate linear models, discrete and normal distributions, central limit theorem, estimation, and hypothesis testing.